Chenzhou Hunan, China Travel Guide

 Certificate needed if arriving from endemic areas.

-Consult a travel clinic 4-6 weeks ahead of time for personalized advice.
+Consult a travel clinic 4-6 weeks prior for personalized advice.

 Confirm latest health entry requirements from authorized sources.